AadithiyaD/airfoilOptimization/notes.md

 - [x] Update plotter to support naca mode
 - [x] Reorganize and cleaup code for clarity and readability
 - [x] Change parsec bounds to be manually set
-- [] Baseline data for Cd and L/D
-- [] Allow Cd and L/D to be used for bi objective optimisation
+- [] BIG QUESTION - Does this need to be a moo problem?
+Can I just optimize for window, and put my Cl req as a criteria i.e Can I just do a single objective opt?
 - [] Check how other optimization algorithms perform
+- [] Maybe redo the window calculation?
 - [] A better way to select which foil to plot from Pareto Front
     - A slider? or something else thats interactive?
 - [] Multi element airfoil optimization